As a working professional, have you ever examined your organization’s culture and wished that you could change it for the better?

 Download Our Free Guide to Earning Your EdD

-In our Doctor of Education (EdD) program, we talk a lot about the power of conversation, building relationships, and engaging others in a collective effort to “make a difference” in one’s own organization.
+In Northeastern’s Doctor of Education (EdD) program, we talk a lot about the power of conversation, building relationships, and engaging others in a collective effort to make a difference in one’s organization.

 We often ask students to seek out others in their communities to discuss the challenges they see making a significant impact on the well-being of their organization and its employees.
 It’s funny how often students identify a significant “problem” that is often not discussed or shared for fear of what might happen if they were to surface the issue.